20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Search for a halo-like excess

-The best-fit spectra (calculated by the best-fit $f_l$ in each energy bin) for all the model components by this fit are shown in figure \ref{fig:specall_FB}.
-Here, it should be noted that the spectral flux shown in this figure excludes the disk region for comparison with the later analyses, though the model fitting is performed including the disk region.
-The spectra of the model templates are generally consistent with the results of similar analyses by the LAT team \cite{Ackermann2017-GCE}, indicating that there are no serious problems or errors in this analysis.
-In particular, the peak photon energy and flux of the GC GeV excess ($2.5 \times 10^{-9} \ \rm cm^{-2} \, s^{-1} \, sr^{-1} \, MeV^{-1}$ at 1$^\circ$ from the GC at 2.5 GeV) are also consistent with those reported in the literature \cite{Murgia2020}.
+The best-fit spectra of all the model components by the fit with the final flat bubble template are presented in figure \ref{fig:specall_FB_b0}.
+Here, the mean background flux within the ROI, including the Galactic disk region, is shown.
+For comparison with later analysis, figure \ref{fig:specall_FB} shows the flux excluding the disk, though the model fitting is the same as figure \ref{fig:specall_FB_b0}, i.e., including the disk.
+The spectra of the model templates are generally consistent with those of similar analyses by the LAT team \cite{Ackermann2017-GCE}, indicating that there are no serious problems or errors in this analysis.
+In particular, the peak photon energy and the flux of the GC GeV excess ($2.5 \times 10^{-9} \ \rm cm^{-2} \, s^{-1} \, sr^{-1} \, MeV^{-1}$ at 1$^\circ$ from the GC at 2.5 GeV) are also consistent with those reported in the literature \cite{Murgia2020}.

 The morphology of the Fermi bubbles is also consistent with what has been reported in the literature.
 However, in the northern region ($b \sim$ 10--15$^\circ$), negative residuals are clearly visible, especially at the lower energy bin of 1.5 GeV.
-This feature corresponds to the regions of particularly strong flux in the gas component map of GALPROP (see Figure \ref{fig:map_models} in section \ref{sec:morphology} later), and is likely due to discrepancies between the GALPROP model and the data.
-A similar feature is seen in the LAT team's analysis using GALPROP (Fig. 22 of ref. \cite{Ackermann2014-FB}), and the LAT team used the method of spectral component analysis to produce a bubble template without this feature.
+This feature corresponds to the regions of particularly strong flux in the gas component map of GALPROP (see figure \ref{fig:map_models} in section \ref{sec:morphology} later), and is likely due to discrepancies between the GALPROP model and the data.
+A similar feature is seen in the LAT team's analysis using GALPROP (figure 22 of ref. \cite{Ackermann2014-FB}), and the LAT team used the method of spectral component analysis to produce a bubble template without this feature.
 Since the purpose of the present study is not to create an accurate template of the Fermi bubbles, the following approach will be taken to explore an additional halo component.